 ACTsmart School Residency Programs

 In fall 2011, A.C.T. launched an intensive year-long pilot residency program with Downtown High School (DHS), a project-based-learning continuation school that serves youth from all over San Francisco who have not experienced success in conventional public schools.
 After six semesters of collaboration with DHS’s Acting for Critical Thought project, A.C.T. now partners with DHS’s new Performing and Publishing Our Perspectives (P2OP) project; students attend weekly acting classes in A.C.T.’s studios, are encouraged to attend all A.C.T. mainstage and conservatory productions, learn about backstage careers such as theater production and marketing, and write their own original monologues and essays on issues of social relevance, which they perform in a pop-up magazine format for their school community and families in A.C.T. venues each semester.
-The 826 Valencia literacy initiative provides tutors to help students with their writing and has published their dramatic work in the anthologies Arrive, Breathe, and Be Still, Borderline Freedom, You Belong to the Sky, and He Said, She Said.
+The 826 Valencia literacy initiative provides tutors to help students with their writing and has published their dramatic work in an annual anthology.

 Fall 2011 Exhibition: Complex Identity